 Sadly, standard testing for Lyme disease misses approximately 90% of chronic Lyme cases because they are structured in such a way that they only identify acute Lyme disease.
 Therefore, being familiar with Lyme disease indicators and associated symptoms can significantly aid in diagnosis.

-Symptoms of early Lyme disease generally develop roughly one to two weeks after tick bite.
+Symptoms of early Lyme disease generally develop roughly one to two weeks after a tick bite.
 These symptoms can include:

 - Bull’s-eye rash developing at the bite and then spreading elsewhere